ibm-cloud-docs/solution-tutorials/continuous-deployment-to-kubernetes.md

 {{site.data.keyword.containershort_notm}} delivers powerful tools by combining Docker and Kubernetes technologies, an intuitive user experience, and built-in security and isolation to automate the deployment, operation, scaling, and monitoring of containerized apps in a cluster of compute hosts.

 Create a cluster:
-1. Open [kubernetes clusters](https://{DomainName}/kubernetes/clusters) or navigate to Kubernetes > Clusters from the left hamburger navigation menu
+1. Open [kubernetes clusters](https://{DomainName}/kubernetes/clusters) or navigate to Kubernetes > Clusters from the left hamburger navigation menu.
-2. Click **Create a cluster**
+2. Click **Create a cluster**.
-3. Choose **Standard** plan, Default Kubernetes **version**, **Classic** infrastructure
+3. Choose **Standard** plan, Default Kubernetes **version**, **Classic** infrastructure.
-4. Choose desired resource group
+4. Choose desired resource group.
-5. Choose desired Geography, Availability and Metro
+5. Choose desired Geography, Availability and Metro.
 6. One zone, one worker node per zone and the smallest **flavor** with 2 **CPUs**, 4 **GB RAM**, and 1 **Worker Nodes** is sufficient for this tutorial.
-7. Master service endpoint of **Public endpoint only**
+7. Master service endpoint of **Public endpoint only**.
-8. Choose a cluster name that you can remember
+8. Choose a cluster name that you can remember.

 **Note:** Do not proceed until your workers are ready.
 <!--#/istutorial#-->